The Tides of Life - Autobiography of Dr Frank Dyer (1875 - 1963)

 That I came this way,

-For to be a farmer's boy."
+For to be a farmer's boy."and

 "Baa baa black sheep